danielcspaiva/Bomberman-Clone/README.md

 ## Disclaimer

 This project was built solely for education purposes.
-I do not own any copyrights to Bomberman or any sprites or music in this project.
+I do not own any copyrights to Bomberman or any sprites or music used in this project.

 You can find the sprites and the music at:
 * https://www.spriters-resource.com/snes/sbomber5/